kcgidw/fao/readme.md

 An aid for Oink Games' tabletop game, _A Fake Artist Goes to New York_.
+Play online and draw with a mouse or phone.

-Tech: Nodejs, Express, Socketio, jQuery, Webpack
+Tech: Node.js, Express, Socket.io, jQuery, Webpack